Former Braves GM John Coppolella Banned for Life from MLB for Rule Violation

 Here's MLB's complete statement regarding the Braves' violations: https://t.co/Q6Swqg2tQ12017-11-21 21:08:14

-In addition to Coppolella's lifetime ban, former Braves special assistant Gordon Blakely was suspended one year.
+In addition to Coppolella's lifetime ban, former Braves special assistant Gordon Blakeley was suspended one year.

+The Braves organization responded to MLB's decision, “…the Braves cooperated fully throughout this investigation and we understand and accept the decision regarding the penalties that have been handed down.”

-As noted by Jeff Passan of Yahoo Sports, Manfred's sanctions against the Braves are "the sort of penalty that will make teams think long and hard about cheating."
+As Jeff Passan of Yahoo Sports noted, Manfred's sanctions against the Braves are "the sort of penalty that will make teams think long and hard about cheating."